kkd/ruby-ocl/README.md

 account = Account.new(owner)
 account.limit = 200_000
 account.withdraw(50_000)   # OK
-account.withdraw(300_000)  # Raises ValidationError because the amount exceeds the limit
+account.withdraw(300_000)  # Raises ConstraintViolationError because the amount exceeds the limit
 ```

-If any constraint fails, an OCL::ValidationError is automatically raised.
+If any constraint fails, an OCL::ConstraintViolationError is automatically raised.

 ---